Stricter traceability requirements are taking over the European honey market

 To tackle the issue of honey adulteration, the EU is implementing stricter regulatory controls and additional certification requirements for imported honey are being introduced.
 Most notably, as part of the so-called ‘Breakfast Directives’, the European Commission amended the Honey Directive with Directive (EU) 2024/1438.

 The new regulation requires that honey blends be labelled by the country of origin.
 All the countries of origin must be clearly indicated in a main visual field.
-The new measures will apply to the.
+The new measures will be applicable throughout the EU by 2026.
 The aim is to promote transparency and better inform consumers about the origin of the honey they buy.

 Directive 2024/1438 also calls for advanced testing techniques that can compare honey samples with known authentic profiles and detect adulteration.
 This high-tech approach aims to guarantee that only pure honey reaches consumers.
 New harmonised methods of analysis must be introduced and adopted by 2028.
 Until then, EU countries are encouraged to use internationally recognised and validated methods of analysis.